 Access the Rightsizing feature via the Optimize dropdown in the top navigation bar.
 Select your desired cloud vendor and service.
 Note recommendations are not yet available for Amazon S3, RDS, and Redshift.

 The main table shows all resources with spend in the specified time period.
 Currently we set our analysis to evaluate the last 10 days.
 Read our FAQ to understand why we chose 10 days.
 We display resources sorted descending by Cost Savings.
 By starting at the top of the list, you focus your attention on underutilized resources that can save you the most money.

-For each resource, in addition to resource and account information, you’ll see the Current resource type and its associated Idle score .
+For each resource, in addition to resource and account information, you’ll see the Current resource type and its associated Idle value.
+Read our FAQ to understand how we define Idle.
 Cost (Total) shows your spend over the time period, which potentially includes committed use discounts, custom pricing, and for Amazon EC2 any Spot usage in the billing for that resource.
-Next we’ll show you our top Recommendation (for example Rightsize or Terminate) and what the New resource type should be in cases of a rightsize recommendation.
-Learn more about terminology for each service in the glossary.
+Additional detail on how we determine spend is in the FAQ.
+Next we’ll show you our top Recommendation and what the New resource type should be in cases of a rightsize recommendation.

 Export overview table to see additional details

 Additional details for all resources are available via export on the main page.
 On the spreadsheet you can find additional account information, region, operating system as well as the Effective Rate for the current and new resource type.
 Tags available per resource are present as well.

 To know how to rightsize your resources, you’ll need just-in-time information on the utilization of each resource.
 Select the Details button at the right of each row in the main table to get time trends of utilization metrics relevant to each service.
 For compute instances (for example Amazon EC2 or Azure Compute), we plot CPU (%), Network (Mbps), Disk (MB/S), and Memory (%).
 Again, read our FAQ to find out why our analysis runs on a 10-day window and our glossary to understand the source of each metric.